balladbylionheart/balladbylionheart/README.md

 - Site-to-Site VPN deployment automation.
 - Backup and Disaster Recovery solutions.

+These projects will demonstrate advanced skills in Azure resource automation, proactive monitoring, and disaster recovery planning.

 Stay tuned for updates as I expand this section!

 ---